RocketPy-Team/RocketPy/docs/technical/sensitivity.rst

 The importance represents by what factor would the total variance $Var(Y)$ reduce if we knew the true value of that parameter.
 For instance, if $I(j) = 20\%$, then if we had no uncertainty on the $j$-th parameter, i.e. $\hat{\sigma}_j^2 = 0$, then $Var(Y)$ would reduce in $20\%$.
-\textbf{It is crucial to emphasize that this reduction is with respect to the current variance of the target variable.}
+**It is crucial to emphasize that this reduction is with respect to the current variance of the target variable.**

-It is important to observe that the \textbf{parameter importance is a local measure}.
+It is important to observe that the **parameter importance is a local measure**.
 An even better notation for it would be $I(j, x^*)$ representing the importance of the $j$-th parameter around the nominal parameter $x^*$.
 We prefer to omit the reference to $x^*$ but emphasize that, if $x^*$ is changed, then we need to perform the sensitivity analysis again.